 Among other things, this means eating meals at the right times, consuming lots of nutritious whole foods, and avoiding foods to which you have sensitivities or intolerances.
 However this is a broad and complicated subject, so I will try my best to outline the basics on this page.

-Identify food sensitivities and intolerances
+Identify food allergies, sensitivities and intolerances

 Why are food sensitivities a big deal if you have Adrenal Fatigue?
 They matter because they prevent our bodies from absorbing and using the nutrients they need, as well as promoting inflammation and interfering with our sleep/wake cycle.

-Sensitivities and intolerances prevent the gut from digesting and excreting our food properly.
+Food allergies, sensitivities and intolerances prevent the gut from digesting and excreting our food properly.
 This is why diarrhea, constipation and other gut problems are frequently the first signs of an intolerance.
 They also prevent us from optimally digesting all the nutrients in our foods, leaving us weakened and low in energy.
 They can also promote inflammation in the gut, which triggers a release of histamine (along with its classic signs of sneezing and coughing).
 Lastly, by preventing us from digesting our food properly they can also promote the growth of unhealthy bacteria in our gut, weakening our immune system even further.

 There are some simple ways to deal with food intolerances and sensitivities.
 Here is a short list for reference.